vkusnoperiod/JupyDock/README.md

  - Download all required things (written in requirements.txt)
  - Create a Docker-Compose by witing this command in shell `docker-compose build`
  - Start a container using command `docker-compose up` You can also write -d `docker-compose up -d` for running in detached mode or other optional things that are provided by docker environment.
- - Once you have done the following steps, open any browser and go to this page localhost:80
+ - Once you have done the following steps, open any browser and go to this page: `localhost:80`

 ## Development